|Last update 22 August 2022|

 the Medway by J. Lankester Parker before it was shipped to Australia Photo: Ed Coates Collection

 G-ACUX on Sydney Harbour near Kirribilli in 1935 before departing for New Guinea.
 National Library of Australia

 |Bankstown in the early 1950s, while still operational with Marshall Airways.
 Silver with thin red trim. |

 Photo: Barrie Colledge

 John Hopton caught her parked close to the open doors in April 1962.
-Photo: The Collection
+Photo by John Hopton

 in Adelaide Airways' striking purple and gold scheme.

 Senior Engineer Sam Woohouse is on the far right.
-Photo cortesy Brian Woodhouse
+Photo courtesy Brian Woodhouse

 at Parafield in 1936 before shipped back to England for rebuilding.
-Photo: Fred Niven collection
+Photo: Brian Woodhouse

 |Scion Mk.2 c/n S.791 VH-UVQ|